zhmcclient/zhmc-ansible-modules/docs/source/development.rst

           pull_request:
             branches: [ master, stable_M.N ]

-8. Edit the GitHub workflow file docs.yml:
+7. When releasing the master branch, edit the GitHub workflow file `docs.yml`:

     .. code-block:: sh

         vi .github/workflows/docs.yml

-    and in the `on` section, increase the version of the stable branch to be the new stable version:
+    and in the `on` section, increase the version of the stable branch to be the version that is being released:

     .. code-block:: yaml